Announcement: New lecture in "Public Digital Law II" (WS 2023/24, Wed 12-14 hrs.)

 Seminar Announcement: "Fundamental Rights and their Impact on the Civil Law System" (Excursion to Vietnam)

 In a joint seminar with HTW Berlin, Hanoi School of Law and the National University of Vietnam, we will study human rights protection under international law and its effects in state constitutional and civil law.
 The results will then be applied in a two-day moot court.
 The seminar will be held in English; it will take place from 5 March until 15 March 2023 in Hanoi and surroundings.
 Accommodation and meals on site as well as an excursion program will be fully financed.
 Flights to Hanoi will be partly subsidized.
-A total of four places are available for UR students.
 A foreign language certificate according to § 24 II JAPO can be awarded.
 Applications (3rd semester students and above) should include a tabular CV (max.
 2 pages), a grade overview of the academic achievements to date, and a letter of motivation written in English (max.
 1 page).
 Please send your application per E-Mail by 16 November 2022.
 (Photo: Dragfyre, 2010, CC BY-SA 3.0 via Wiki Commons.)

 Seminar Announcement, Summer Term 2023: "Police Law in Transition"